DavidMiles1925/plant_care_assistant/README.md

 > > Spent a whole bunch of time working on the light.
 I ended up running light.py as a subprocess.
 That is fine, except I need to incorporate a more graceful way of terminating the processes.
 Maybe.
 The point of the thing is to keep running all the time.
 >
 > > I made the light start time into an array of start times.
 In order to avoid scorching the leaves, I will give the plants short bursts of diirected light throughout the day, rather than a sustained period.
+>
+> > I incorporated the actual light.
+I had to cut off the little modulator (or whatever you call it) that controls the timer and brightness in order to get a pure on/off functionality from the light.
+>
+> > Hooked up first pumps and relays.
+I encountered an issue at first where the relays would all turn on and then not turn back off.
+I discovered this was a combination of initializing the pins incorrectly, and having a faulty power source.
+The power source was not supplying sufficient voltage to flip the relays reliably, and the code was set to intiallize the pins as HIGH.
+>
+> > Printed the water basin and got the pumps added.
+Coated the wires to the pumps in silicone just in case they happen to fall into the water.
+Also made a little video about soldering with the helping hands.